Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 18.md

 - Cordelia is having a mental breakdown 🤩🤩🤩
     - She was making her way to the library, and was left to her own thoughts for a little too long
 - She’s throwing her cards everywhere - with no magic intent - and is SCREAMING for Mystra to come get her
-- Camille casts ==Silence== around Cordelia, and writes a sign telling her “Keep going!
+- Camille casts <span style="color:rgb(197, 124, 22)">Silence</span> around Cordelia, and writes a sign telling her “Keep going!
 It’s ok, I just don’t want to bother the neighbors”
 - Cordelia defeatedly sits on the floor
     - Camille picks up her cards and hands them back to her
     - They write on a little piece of paper asking “what happened?” -- she signs back “I don’t wanna talk about it” (Camille doesn’t understand)
-        - When the drop ==Silence== to let her talk and asks the question again, she just shakes her head and walks away to the bar
+        - When the drop <span style="color:rgb(197, 124, 22)">Silence</span> to let her talk and asks the question again, she just shakes her head and walks away to the bar
 - Camille asks Kaya if they did something wrong, since this is the second time Cordelia’s just walked away from them after they asked a question (without answering it)
     - Kaya says that she probably just needs some rest